 whw-class

 Bryonia alba is a member of the gourd family.
-It is also known as bryony, white bryony and wild hops.
-Its traditional use is for shortness of breath, bryonia-alba-smallcoughing, clearing of mucus and easing chest congestion.
-Bryonia is commonly used for people who become very irritable when ill.
-They commonly suffer from anxiety.
-These patients are commonly contrary, requesting things that they reject when delivered.
+It is also known as bryony, white bryony, and wild hops.
+Traditionally, it has been used for shortness of breath, coughing, clearing of mucus, and easing chest congestion.
+Bryonia is commonly used for people who become very irritable when ill and who often suffer from anxiety.
+These patients are frequently described as contrary—requesting things and then rejecting them once delivered. bryonia-alba-small

-The common homeopathic use of Bryonia is for ailments that develop slowly and involve pain associated with the slightest movement.
-Generally it is for a patient who feels better when lying on the painful side; and improves with pressure, rest, or cold.
-The patient will feel worse with warmth, any motion, morning, eating, hot weather, exertion, touch.
-Commonly symptoms are accompanied by occasional spells of thirst, or dryness of the eyes or mouth–frequently after overexposure to heat or cold.
-Bryonia has been used for chest inflammation, pneumonia, headaches and rheumatic pains.
+In homeopathic practice, Bryonia is most commonly used for ailments that develop slowly and involve pain that is aggravated by even the slightest movement.
+The patient generally feels better when lying on the painful side and improves with pressure, rest, or cold applications.
+Symptoms tend to worsen with warmth, motion, mornings, eating, hot weather, exertion, or touch.
+Symptoms are often accompanied by spells of thirst or dryness of the eyes or mouth—frequently following overexposure to heat or cold.